 - We recognise that food has great potential for cross-curricular work.
-There are many opportunities to promote healthy eating and a healthy lifestyle in most subjects, and this should be considered when planning topics. - The Food 4 Life is a whole school scheme of work that covers all areas of food and healthy eating and will be used throughout the year as part of the curriculum/topic work. - Children are supported and encouraged to make healthy choices for themselves through additional and/or extra-curricular events e.g. Healthy school week.
+There are many opportunities to promote healthy eating and a healthy lifestyle in most subjects, and this should be considered when planning topics. - Kapow! is a whole school scheme of work that covers all areas of food and healthy eating and will be used throughout the year as part of the curriculum/topic work.
+We also use the ELAC programme (Eat Like A Champ) in year 5 which teaches them about healthy, sustainable lifestyles in a fun and exciting way. - Children are supported and encouraged to make healthy choices for themselves through additional - and/or extra-curricular events e.g. Healthy school week.